Listen to Yungblud's hopeful new pop gem 'Weird'

 The Doncaster artist – real name Dominic Harrison – detailed his first music of 2020 during a recent interview with NME.
 “I was going for an LCD Soundsystem and Depeche Mode thing,” he said of the inspiration behind the song.

 Today (April 22), Yungblud released the optimistic, upbeat pop gem in full.
-Opening with an arpeggiated synth-bass line, ‘Weird’ deals with anxiety and the near-death experience of Harrison’s mother’s.
+Opening with an arpeggiated synth-bass line, ‘Weird’ deals with anxiety and the near-death experience of Harrison’s mother.

-“Seems everybody’s worried ’bout the things that we are thinking” sings Yungblud.
-Turning negative feelings on their head, the singer delivers the hopeful lines “don’t wreck your brain/ It’s gonna be alright” over anthemic instrumentation.
+“Seems everybody’s worried ’bout the things that we are thinking“, sings Yungblud.
+Turning negative feelings on their head, the singer delivers the hopeful line “don’t wreck your brain/ It’ll be alright” over anthemic instrumentation.

 Posting ‘Weird’ to his Twitter page this evening, Yungblud wrote: “Welcome to the new fookin era !!!!”
 In a follow-up tweet, he called on fans to submit videos of themselves moshing to the track.